Bin-Huang/prray/README.md

 #### Prray.isPrray(obj)

-The Prray.isArray() method determines whether the passed value is a Prray.
+The Prray.isArray() method determines whether the passed value is a Prray instance.

 ```javascript
 import { Prray } from 'prray'